 Gordon Jonathan Lewis discusses the border crisis and UNICEF's efforts to protect El Salvador's children.

 Violence in Iraq: Voices of Yazidi Refugees

-Inside the Nawrouz refugee camp in Syria, where families have fled from the violence in Iraq.
+Inside Syria's Nawrouz refugee camp, where families have fled violence in Iraq.

 In Photos: Inside Gaza's Hospitals and Shelters